Gchouchou/q-ts-mode/README.md

 - treesitter parser of the kdb/q language: https://github.com/Gchouchou/tree-sitter-q
 - [q-mode](https://github.com/psaris/q-mode)

-The q-ts-capf file requires https://github.com/Gchouchou/q-capf for a table column name completion.

 # Overriding q-mode

 To override `q-mode` with `q-ts-mode` you can add the following for the init file.